A Lightweight Library for Energy-Based Joint-Embedding Predictive Architectures: Experiments

-\paragraph{Action-Conditioned Video-JEPA.} We display three successful planning evaluation episodes in Figure~\ref{fig:two_rooms_plan_episodes}, showing the ability of the model to plan given randomized initial and goal state.
-This navigation task is non-monotonous, meaning that the optimal trajectory requires first getting further from the goal, in order to reach it ultimately.
+\paragraph{Action-Conditioned Video-JEPA.} We display three successful planning evaluation episodes in Figure~\ref{fig:two_rooms_plan_episodes}, showing the ability of the model to plan given randomized initial and goal states.
+This navigation task is non-monotonic, meaning that the optimal trajectory requires first getting farther from the goal, in order to reach it ultimately.
 Table~\ref{tab:planning_results} shows planning results on the challenging random-wall setup.
 Our best model achieves 97\% success rate using MPPI with cumulative cost over the planning horizon.

 We perform an \textbf{ablation of the regularization components} of the action-conditioned video-JEPA models.
 Table~\ref{tab:ablation} reveals the importance of each regularization component: IDM is critical (without it, the model collapses to 1\% success due to spurious correlations~\citep{sobal2022jepaslowfeatures}); variance and covariance terms each contribute $\sim$50\% absolute improvement; temporal similarity adds $\sim$35\%.